Do not take quinapril if you are pregnant. If you become pregnant while taking quinapril, call your doctor immediately. Quinapril may harm the fetus.

 - tell your doctor and pharmacist if you are allergic to quinapril; other ACE inhibitors such as benazepril (Lotensin, in Lotrel), captopril (Capoten), enalapril (Vasotec, in Vaseretic), fosinopril (Monopril), lisinopril (in Prinzide, in Zestoretic), moexipril (Univasc, in Uniretic), perindopril (Aceon), ramipril (Altace), and trandolapril (Mavik, in Tarka); any other medications; or any ingredients in quinapril tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have diabetes and you are taking aliskiren (Tekturna, in Amturnide, Tekamlo, Tekturna HCT).
+- tell your doctor or pharmacist if you are taking valsartan and sacubitril (Entresto) or if you have stopped taking it within the last 36 hours.
+Your doctor will probably tell you not to take quinapril, if you are also taking valsartan and sacubitril.
+Also, tell your doctor if you have diabetes and you are taking aliskiren (Tekturna, in Amturnide, Tekamlo, Tekturna HCT).
 Your doctor will probably tell you not to take quinapril if you have diabetes and you are also taking aliskiren.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking.
-Be sure to mention any of the following: diuretics ('water pills'); lithium (Lithobid); potassium supplements; and tetracycline.
+Be sure to mention any of the following: aspirin and other nonsteroidal anti-inflammatory medications (NSAIDs) such as indomethacin (Indocin); diuretics ('water pills'); lithium (Lithobid); potassium supplements; and tetracycline (Achromycin V, in Pylera).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have or have ever had heart, liver, or kidney disease; diabetes; lupus; scleroderma (a condition in which extra tissue grows on the skin and some organs);or angioedema (condition that causes difficulty swallowing or breathing and painful swelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legs).
+- tell your doctor if you have or have ever had heart, liver, or kidney disease; diabetes; lupus; or scleroderma (a condition in which extra tissue grows on the skin and some organs).

 - tell your doctor if you are breastfeeding.